nightlibra/hypixel_skyblock_legacy/README.md

 ## Dependencies
 You might need a mod, like [Server Pack Unlocker](<https://modrinth.com/mod/server-pack-unlocker>) or [Catharsis](https://modrinth.com/mod/catharsis), to move this or any other resource pack above Hypixel's server resource pack.
 Besides that, this pack is vanilla-compatible and does not require any specific mods to work.

+### Configuration Options
+When using the [Catharsis](https://modrinth.com/mod/catharsis) mod, the following configuration options are available:
+- Vanilla Tooltips: Use the vanilla Minecraft tooltips instead of Hypixel's.
+- Remove Shortbow Drawback: Remove the drawback animation on shortbows.

 # More Information

 ## Project Links